dendronhq/dendron-site/vault/dendron.jobs.head-of-content.md

 ## What you'll do
 - own all the content across all Dendron properties
 - write up feature releases, product updates, company announcements, tutorials and case studies
-- excellent writing and communication skills
+- revise and keep existing content up to date
+- post content and answer questions in related pkm communities and platforms

 ## Who you are
-- 3+ yrs consumer content writing experience (knowledge management and technical background a plus)
 - Excellent writing and communication skills

 ## What we offer